openaps/AndroidAPSdocs/docs/EN/RemoteFeatures/SMSCommands.md

 ![SMS Commands Setup](../images/SMSCommandsSetup.png)

-- Most of the adjustments of temp targets, following AAPS etc. can be done on [AAPSClient app](../Children/Children.md) on an Android phone with an internet connection.
+- Most of the adjustments of temp targets, following AAPS etc. can be done on [AAPSClient app](../RemoteFeatures/RemoteMonitoring.md) on an Android phone with an internet connection.
 - Boluses can't be given through Nightscout, but you can use SMS commands.
 - If you use an iPhone as a follower and therefore cannot use AAPSClient app, there are additional SMS commands available.
 - In your android phone setting go to Applications > AndroidAPS > Permissions and enable SMS

-(SMS-Commands-authorized-phone-numbers)=

 ### Authorized phone numbers